BenedictHW/project-isidore-javascript/posts/installation-of-spacemacs-on-windows-10.md

 ## Install Microsoft Windows Subsystem for Linux (WSL) & Your Linux Distribution

 I feel obliged to point out that there exist multiple popular ways of installing Emacs on a Windows machine.
 You may compile Emacs source code and run it "natively" through [Cygwin](https://www.cygwin.com/).
 Another option is to run a virtual linux machine and install Emacs from there.
 Because installing natively would mean more workarounds in the future when dealing with external software and also because WSL offers better system call compatibility, I elected to go down the more well trodden path of running Emacs on Ubuntu through WSL.
-In the simplest terms, WSL is a lightweight virtual machine (emulates the OS) that allows you to use linux kernels to run linux apps in Windows *without* dual booting.
+In the simplest terms, WSL is a very lightweight virtual machine that allows you to use linux kernels to run linux apps in Windows *without* dual booting.

 First, install the Microsoft Windows Subsystem for Linux version 2.
 WSL 2 is recommended over WSL 1 Unless you plan on using Lennox commandline on files stored in the Native Windows file system instead of the WSL filesystem.
 I will go into more detail later, but the WSL filesystem is accessible in Windows Explorer and shows up as a network drive.
 If you are unsure, go with WSL2.
 [This process is already documented by Microsoft (includes troubleshooting guidelines).](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-1---enable-the-windows-subsystem-for-linux) Repeated here for completion's sake: